Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Problem Setup

-The work by Ahn et al.~\cite{ahn2024linear} empirically showed many phenomena observed in vanilla Transformers can be replicated in Transformers with linear attention.
-These findings motivated other works \cite{ahn2023transformers, zhang2024trained, li2024fine} to use linear attention as a test-bed for studying ICL.
-Following these works, we consider a single-layer linear attention model for analysis.
-Let $\{\mbf{x}, y\} \in \mbb{R}^d \times \mbb{R}$ denote a feature and label pair.
-Given $n+1$ paired examples $\{\mbf{x}_i, y_i\}_{i=1}^{n+1}$, we construct the training-time input prompt as such:
+We now introduce the linear attention architecture. \cite{ahn2024linear} empirically demonstrated that many phenomena observed in vanilla transformers can also be replicated in transformers with linear attention.
+These results motivated subsequent works~\cite{ahn2023transformers, zhang2024trained, li2024fine} to adopt linear attention as a testbed for studying ICL, which we also adopt for analysis.

-Following Ahn et al.~\cite{ahn2023transformers} and Mahankali et al.~\cite{mahankali2024one}, we employ a causal mask to the prompt to ensure inputs cannot attend to their own labels: